 As we just mentioned, once you pass the exam, you’ll have two years to activate your real estate salesperson license.
 You’ll need a sponsoring broker, and you’ll need to pay the licensing fee of $285.
 As soon as you do that, you’ll be able to practice real estate in the state of Connecticut!

 Now that you know the steps, you can officially start your journey towards a real estate career.
 We’d love to help you pass your exam the first time!
 At RealEstateU, we have courses to help you get your license online.
-Learn more about getting your RE license in the state of Connecticut and see if you think real estate is the right choice for you!
+Learn more about getting your real estate license in Connecticut and see if you think real estate is the right choice for you!

 Plus, if you’re not sure, we have a 30-day, no-hassle, money-back guarantee on all of our courses if, for some reason, you change your mind.